ThatUdeshUK/iPDb/README.md

 #### Step 1.2 - Prerequisite (llama.cpp)

-> This step is optional if you are only inferencing with pre-trained ONNX models.
+> This step is optional if you are only inferencing with LLM APIs or pre-trained ONNX models.

 First, fetch and build the `llama.cpp` library which we'll use for inferencing local large language models.
 You have multiple options to get an up and running instance of the `llama.cpp` library.